rainlanguage/docs.rainprotocol.xyz/docs/learning-rainlang-in-60-minutes/1-dotrain-in-10-minutes.svelte.md

-# Learn Dotrain in 10 minutes
+# Learn DotRain in 10 minutes

 @todo